danbernier/CosmicWimpout/README.md

    ever throw **all** symbols, your turn ends, and you lose this turn's points (a "cosmic wimpout!").
 Once you're out of dice, your turn ends - bank any points you earned._ **DONE**
-3. Don't let Players with zero banked points end their turn until they have 35 or more points for the turn.
+3. _Don't let Players with zero banked points end their turn until they have 35 or more points for the turn._ **DONE**
 4. "You may not want to, but you must."
 If you've scored on all 5 dice, throw all 5 dice again, and keep gathering points.
 5. End-game scenario: once one Player gets 500 points (or 300 -